Taifuun1/Amulet-Of-Iovar/README.md

 For eons, the ancient wizard Iovar has sought godhood.
 In his never-ending quest, he's built a huge dungeon full of critters big and small.
 Now, hes finally crafted an amulet worthy of gods.

 You, along with many others, have heard of Iovars mission.
-Time has come, as you and a colorfull cast of critters strike to steal godhood from under Iovars nose.
+Time has come, as you and a colorful cast of critters strike to steal godhood from under Iovars nose.
 Delve deep into the Dungeon of Iovar, and prove godhood is rightfully yours!

 ## Features